touyu/devcontainers-notifier/README.md

 ### Basic Setup

-1. Install the extension on your host VSCode (not inside the DevContainer)
+1. Install the extension on your host VSCode (not inside the Dev Containers)
 2. The extension automatically starts when VSCode launches
-3. From your DevContainer, send notifications using HTTP POST requests
+3. From your Dev Containers, send notifications using HTTP POST requests

 ### Sending Notifications

-Send a POST request to the notification endpoint from within your DevContainer:
+Send a POST request to the notification endpoint from within your Dev Containers:

 ```bash
 curl -X POST http://host.docker.internal:3456/notify \